Parathyroid Gland Conditions and Services

 Four Gland Hyperplasia

 It is rare to have all four parathyroid glands diseased.
-However, if that is the case, treatment options would include removing 3 ½ parathyroid glands with ½ parathyroid gland left intact or removing all four parathyroid glands and transplanting part of a parathyroid gland in the neck.
+However, if that is the case, treatment options would include removing three an a half parathyroid glands with a half of a parathyroid gland left intact or removing all four parathyroid glands and transplanting part of a parathyroid gland in the neck.

 Parathyroid surgery is typically done with general anesthesia.
 You will have a breathing tube in place during the surgery, which is removed after surgery prior to you waking up.
 A bilateral neck exploration parathyroidectomy can take approximately 90 minutes.
 The focused parathyroidectomy and minimally invasive radio-guided parathyroidectomy usually completed in less time.